fledge-iot/fledge-gui/rpm-readme.md

 ```

-> You may want to check RPM package content with `sudo rpm -ql foglamp-gui-x.y.z-1.x86_64.rpm`
+> You may want to check the created RPM package content with `sudo rpm -qplv foglamp-gui-x.y.z-1.x86_64.rpm`

 ### Installing rpm package